cschlesselmann/zobo/README.md

 set firewall name 'mgmt-lan' rule 50 destination port 22 set zone-policy zone lan from mgmt firewall name mgmt-lan
 ```

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/Ebrithil95/zobo/tags).

 ## License